-- 1st District: Michael Guth, Steve Kennedy (alternate)
+- 1st District: Michael Guth (Vice-Chair), Steve Piercy (alternate)

-- 2nd District: Casey Hemard, Albert Aramburu (alternate)
+- 2nd District: Casey Hemard (Chair), Albert Aramburu (alternate)

-- 3rd District: Rachel Dann (Chair), Denise Holbert (alternate)
+- 3rd District: Rachel Dann, Denise Holbert (alternate)

-- 4th District: Martin Garcia, Judith Lazenby (alternate)
+- 4th District: Judith Lazenby, Martin Garcia (alternate)

-- 5th District: Renee Sheperd (Co-Chair), Rick Jones (alternate)
+- 5th District: Renee Shepherd, Rick Jones (alternate)